Ingerman, Count of Hesbaye: Primary sources mentioning Ingoram

 There seems to be only one primary source directly mentioning Ingoram.

-In a medieval life story of Emperor Louis the Pious, by Thegan of Trier, Louis's wife Ermengarde is said to be a daughter of the noble duke Ingorammus, who was son of a brother of Hruotgangi "sancti pontificis".
-This in turn is believed to refer to Saint Chrodegang, the Bishop of Metz.
+In a medieval life story of Emperor Louis the Pious, by Thegan of Trier, Louis's wife Ermengarde is said to be a daughter of the noble duke Ingorammus, who was son of a brother of Hruotgangi "sancti pontificis", or in other words Saint Chrodegang.

 Chrodegang in turn was named in one medieval record as having parents who were nobles from Hasbania (Hesbaye).
+Paul the Deacon identified the parents of Chrodegang as Sigram and Landrada.